isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 The SICC complements existing international arbitration services.
 Parties may choose to resolve their disputes at SICC if they:

 - Prefer that all adjudicators are independently appointed.
-In SICC proceedings, the Chief Justice assigns judges from the panel of International and Singapore judges to each case.
+In SICC proceedings, the Chief Justice assigns experienced specialist judges from the panel of International and Singapore judges to each case.
 In most arbitrations, arbitrators are generally appointed by parties to the arbitration.

 - Desire to have a right of appeal, as decisions of the SICC may, by default, generally be appealed to the Singapore Court of Appeal.
 Parties may, however, contractually limit or waive their right of appeal.

-- Require third parties to be joined in the proceedings, especially in multi-party situations.
+- Require third and related parties to be joined in the proceedings, especially in multi-party situations.

-- Prefer that the proceedings take place in open court and published judgments with clear grounds of decision.
+- Prefer that the proceedings take place in open court and  with published judgments containing clear grounds of decision.

 Click [here](*TOP) to return to the top